Does Love Surpass Doctrine?

 Love, practiced towards another results in unity, and unity around the things of God must result in love – both affectionate and a deeper desire to surrender all for the benefit of another.

 Disunity leads to indifference and sometimes Hate

 As one who grew up in a church divided many times around doctrine, I saw firsthand that disunity brought at least indifference and in many, sadly, something approaching hatred.
 This is entirely contrary to scriptural teaching.

 Does love surpass doctrine?
-In many cases, sadly, among many followers of Jesus, love is subject to doctrine.
-Unity could only become possible through a farcical adherence to a semblance of doctrinal agreement.
+In many cases, sadly, among many followers of Jesus, love is considered subject to doctrine.
+Unity only becomes possible through a farcical adherence to a semblance of doctrinal agreement.

-Many denominations adhere to a statement of faith, but if you dig beneath the surface, it is difficult to find people who have actually studied their statement of faith and would actually wholeheartedly agree with each clause.
-Therefore, even those who claim unity around some form of homogenous doctrinal stance often do not have an actual homogenous doctrine.
+Many denominations adhere to a statement of faith, but if you dig beneath the surface, it is difficult to find people who have actually even studied their statement of faith and would actually wholeheartedly agree with each clause.
+Therefore, even those who claim unity around some form of homogeneous doctrinal stance often do not have an actual homogeneous doctrine.